5. Winter Alone

 I was as tall, at length, as the elders.
 By now our town had doubled in size, from the enclave in which I’d lived alone with the priests, and the woman once my mistress; it had doubled again and again.
 And now, from that prince who never had deigned to shelter refugees, came sent a snaking throng, seen all along the road into the distance, towards haze and his border.

-A mammoth beast of work came, shod hooves clapping the old pavement laid by the forgotten race of Lotoq’s plain, a long-maned beast of such breadth, that one must be harnessed before another; and they drew their burden in train, catching all eyes.
+A mammoth beast of work came, shod hooves clapping the old pavement laid by the forgotten race of Lotoq’s plain, a long-maned beast of such girth, that one must be harnessed before another; and they drew their burden in train, catching all eyes.
 Iron bells tolled from the collars that circled their necks.
 The wagon bore a statue.
 The second wagon its massive plinth.

 Two days’ labor with trunks of trees, and wheels and ropes…and the prince’s slaves had raised the monument.
 That we would know our land had been claimed, and know our prince by his visage.
 The skin of the face was done in gilt; the robes enameled in brilliant blue…a hue stronger than the sky, such as I’d seen at the heart of a small flower.

 By this time I’d supposed that I also would be a priest.
 I had copied out all of the scrolls, and so my histories—my genealogies and my miracles—were established in memory.
 Any Father or Mother I met would speak a name to me, and I could recite the lineage.
 I had been set to work particularly on signs.
 I knew the size of spring leaves…when this boded ill; or when it boded over-bounteous…when mortifying sacrifice was needed, as envious gods demand.
-I knew the meaning of a grasshopper, a double-yolked egg, a blood moon.
+I knew the meaning of a grasshopper, a double-yolked egg, a blood-red moon.
 The types and colors of clouds.
 I clipped the wing of a moth, drew the divining circle in ash, and read the pattern, that in dying it scattered there.